1. PERSONAL FINANCE

 • Before you sign any contract, make sure you consult an attorney if you’re unclear about any of the terms.

 When you close on a house and sign your mortgage documents, you’re entering into contractual agreements that have the force of law—and certain words have specific meaning in the law.
-Some mortgage vocabulary terms have different meanings in other contexts, so you want to be aware of what they mean before you sign on the dotted line.
+Some mortgage vocabulary terms have different meanings in other contexts, so you want to be aware of what they mean before you sign all that closing paperwork.

 You’ll want to get familiar with the following mortgage terms as you search for your new home.
 Before you sign any contract, make sure you consult an attorney if you’re unclear about any of the terms.